leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

    area_sq_m - type double

-3. Digitize the stream edge, this includes bars and islands that are in the channel
+3. Digitize the channel edge, this includes bars and islands that are in the channel

+4. Calculate fields

-What is this Layer?
+What is this layer?
 Active channel is the area of the channel that is modified by average stream discharge.
 This means it includes non wetted features such as islands and bars that are located within the channel.

 #### Lines of Evidence: